CarbonLDP/carbonldp-js-sdk/doc/README.md

 *Parameters*

-- context : A context from where Carbon Apps can be obtained
+- context: A context from where Carbon Apps can be obtained